2b3ez/FileManager4TinyMCE/readme.txt

 - New amazing flat interface
 - Possibility to set subfolder as root
 - Ajax files and folders cancellation
-- Improve speed and code structure
+- Improve speed, code structure and image size optimization
 - If image is smaller than thumbnail the file manager show the image centered
 - TinyMCE link_list now is supported and plugin.min.js files aren't minimized [thanks to Pål Schroeder]
 - Fix bug in file selection on subfolder